Funding for equal opportunities in science at the University of Rostock: Funding line material resources

 - Detailed proof of the requested funding amount under the requirement of cost savings, including an explanation of why the project cannot be financed otherwise

-- If applicable, justification of urgency or proof of social hardship (if application is submitted outside the application deadline)
+- If applicable, justification of urgency or proof of social hardship (if application is submitted outside the application deadline; please refer to the notes in the FAQs)

 In order to support female scientists and researchers in early career phases, the University of Rostock has established an material expenses fund within the framework of the Professorinnenprogramm III of the German federal and state governments.
 This fund supports female scientists and doctoral candidates in their scientific work at the local university by providing grants for material costs.